Collection Process: Pyrroles in Urine

 Blood does NOT affect the test result, so spotting at the beginning or end of menstrual cycle will not interfere with the result.
 It is NOT recommended to collect during peak menstruation.

-Very high levels of urinary bilirubin DO also interfere.
-However this is rare and you will be informed if this is the case.
-The time of collection needs to be noted on the form in order to help account for obtained Urobilinogen levels.
+Interference: Very high levels of urinary bilirubin DO also interfere with the Pyrroles measure.
+However, this is rare and you will be informed if this is the case.
+The time of collection needs to be noted on the form to help account for obtained Urobilinogen levels.

-Urine is to be collected in the supplied specimen jar and immediately covered with foil which protects it from light and heat and from incidental high energy electromagnetic radiation (EMR).
+The supplied specimen jar must be immediately covered with foil to protect it from UV light and heat and from incidental high energy electromagnetic radiation (EMR).